harbur/kubernetic/docs/installation/README.md

 Kubernetic comes in two flavours:

-* [Desktop]: Installation as a Desktop app for single-user.
+* [Kubernetic Desktop]: Installation as a Desktop app for single-user.
-* [Enterprise]: Installation in-cluster as Kubernetes management plane by all users.
+* [Kubernetic Team]: Installation in-cluster as Kubernetes management plane by all users.

-[Desktop]: ./desktop.md
+[Kubernetic Desktop]: ./desktop.md
-[Enterprise]: ./enterprise.md
+[Kubernetic Team]: ./team.md